Our Lady of Victory Church (Inuvik)

 Our Lady of Victory Church, often called the Igloo Church, is located on Mackenzie Road in downtown Inuvik, Northwest Territories, Canada.
 It serves a Catholic parish of the Diocese of Mackenzie-Fort Smith.
 It was established in the mid-1950s, around the time Inuvik was being built; the church was opened and consecrated in 1960 after two years of construction.

 Brother Maurice Larocque, a Catholic missionary to the Arctic who had previously been a carpenter, designed the church despite a lack of any formal architectural training, sketching it on two sheets of plywood that are prominently displayed in the building's upper storeys.
 The round shape, which is painted to mimic an igloo, was chosen to mitigate possible structural damage that might be caused by frost heave.
 Its unique structural system, "a dome within a dome", further protects the church with a foundation consisting of a bowl-shaped concrete slab on a gravel bed atop the permafrost and, in the building itself, an intricate system of wooden arches to support the load.

 It is the only major building in Inuvik that does not rest on pilings.
 Wood for the church was floated down the Mackenzie River from Fort Smith, nearly 2000 km away.
 Construction was completed without a building permit as the federal government officials in Ottawa who would have issued one could not understand Larocque's blueprints and sent them back to Inuvik.

 Today the church is the town's best-known landmark and its most-photographed building.
 Travel writer Robin Esrock describes it as "a church that doesn't look like any other church on Earth."
-The interior is decorated with paintings by Inuit artist Mona Thrasher.
+The interior is decorated with paintings by Inuk artist Mona Thrasher.
 In the summer months the parish gives tours.